 There are four principles that should underlie the governance of ethics in research and scholarship: independence, competence, facilitation and openness.
+These are described in Research Ethics Support and Review in Research Organisations.
 School Ethics Committees are required to adhere to the University ethics review procedure described above, and also to demonstrate to the University Ethics Committee how the principles detailed below are incorporated.
 Schools that do not meet these criteria must refer applications from their staff and students to another School Ethics Committee.